-See inside a Chevrolet online service manual program.
-I purchased a subscription for my own vehicle (2004 Blazer ZR2) and shot a screen capture video so you could see what it looks like.
-This clip shows what is included in this web based auto repair help program and provides tips on how to get the most out of it.
+See inside a Chevrolet online service manual.
+I purchased a subscription for my own vehicle a 2004 Blazer ZR2 and shot a screen capture video so you could see how it works.
+This clip shows what's included in this web based version and provides tips on how to get the most out of it.

 Here is a clip that shows you what the repair section looks like and how

 to dig out the information you need.
 This next link takes you to